opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ## Get a registered client

-The `RegisteredClient` resource contains information about a client that is monitoring or controling resources provided by the service.
-For the full schema definition, see the `RegisteredClient` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about an individual registered client, perform a `GET` operation on a `RegisteredClient` resource:

 ```http